CME INDIA Presentation by Dr. S. N. Sethi, MD Medicine, Sethi Nursing Home, Kurukshetra.

 Passion Does Not Listen to Any Thing, So Could Not Wait For 25th September

-Did my 100th – CENTURIAN – marathon covered in 2 hours 18minutes because it is just 5 days after my 99th marathon when body was in recovery phase, so it comprised my normal timing of 2 hours 9 minutes.
+Did my 100th – Centurian – marathon covered in 2 hours 18minutes because it is just 5 days after my 99th marathon when body was in recovery phase, so it comprised my normal timing of 2 hours 9 minutes.

-My best timings have been:
+My best timings are:

-- Full marathon – 4 hours 14 minutes
+Full – 4 hours 14 minutes

 Most memorable events are: